Explicit open image theorems for abelian varieties with trivial endomorphism ring: Introduction

-In §\ref{sect_TensorProductsI} and §\ref{sect_TensorProductsIHalf} we consider the case of $G_\ell$ being contained in a ``tensor product" subgroup, and we show how, given a place $v$ as in hypothesis (2) of theorem \ref{thm_Main}, one can produce a finite set of integers whose divisors include all the primes for which $G_\ell$ is of tensor product type; this is inspired by an argument of Serre \cite{LettreVigneras}, but his use of the characteristic polynomial of $\operatorname{Fr}_v$ is almost completely replaced by a direct study of the multiplicative relations satisfied by its roots.
-These relations also form the main object of interest in §\ref{sect_TensorProductsII}, where we exploit their simple form and the manageable structure of the subgroups of $\operatorname{GO}_3(\mathbb{F}_\ell)$ to show how, if $\dim A=3$, a careful application of Chebotarev's theorem yields an effective bound on the residual characteristic of a place $v$ with the desired properties.
-Finally, in sections \ref{sect_LieGroups} and \ref{sect_TensorInduced} we use tools from representation theory (of both algebraic and finite groups) to treat the last remaining classes of maximal subgroups of $\operatorname{GSp}_{2g}(\mathbb{F}_\ell)$, namely the so-called subgroups of class $\mathcal{S}$ and the tensor-induced (``class $\mathcal{C}_7$'') subgroups.
-Roughly speaking, representation theory is used to show that if $G_\ell$ is contained in a group of class $\mathcal{S}$ or of class $\mathcal{C}_7$, then the eigenvalues of every Frobenius element of $K$ (when reduced modulo $\ell$) satisfy a certain polynomial equation with small exponents; once this has been established, the proof proceeds along the same general lines as in section \ref{sect_TensorProductsI}.
+In §\ref{sect_TensorProductsI} we consider the case of $G_\ell$ being contained in a ``tensor product" subgroup, and we show how, given a place $v$ as in hypothesis (2) of \Cref{thm_Main}, one can produce a finite set of integers whose divisors include all the primes for which $G_\ell$ is of tensor product type.
+This is inspired by an argument of Serre \cite{LettreVigneras}, but his use of the characteristic polynomial of $\operatorname{Fr}_v$ is almost completely replaced by a direct study of the multiplicative relations satisfied by its roots.

+In \S\ref{sect_ConstantGroups}, we eliminate the possibility of $G_\ell$ being a small ``exceptional" (or ``constant") group by obtaining a lower bound on $\#\mathbb{P}G_\ell$ via a result of Collins.
+Finally, in \S\ref{sect_LieGroups} we use tools from representation theory (of both algebraic and finite groups) to treat the last remaining class of maximal subgroups of $\operatorname{GSp}_{2g}(\mathbb{F}_\ell)$, namely the so-called exceptional subgroups of class $\mathcal{S}$, once again forcing relations $\bmod{\, \ell}$ between eigenvalues of Frobenius elements as in \S\ref{sect_TensorProductsI}.

-\textbf{Acknowledgments.} I thank N. Ratazzi for suggesting the problem and J.-P. Serre for inspiring discussions.
+\textbf{Acknowledgments.} The second author thanks N. Ratazzi for suggesting the problem and J.-P. Serre for inspiring discussions.
+The authors are supported by MUR grant PRIN-2022HPSNCR (funded by the European Union project Next Generation EU).